Roy scores 1:18 into OT, Vegas-Montreal series tied 2-2

-MONTREAL (AP) — Nicolas Roy converted his own rebound 1:18 into overtime and the Vegas Golden Knights rallied to a 2-1 win over the Montreal Canadien on Sunday nights, tying the Stanley Cup semifinal playoff series at 2-all.
+Lehner stopped 27 shots starting in place of Marc-Andre Fleury, Quebec native Nicolas Roy scored 1:18 into overtime with much of his family present, and the Golden Knights rallied to a 2-1 win Sunday night to even the series at 2-all.

-Robin Lehner got the start in place of Marc-Andre Fleury and stopped 27 shots, and Brayden McNabb also scored for Vegas.
-The Golden Knights turned the tables in Game 4 by rallying from a one-goal deficit two days after blowing two one-goal leads in a 3-2 overtime loss.

 Game 5 is Tuesday night at Vegas.

+Coach Peter DeBoer had no doubt Lehner would respond, and added his decision to switch goalies had nothing to do with Fleury’s late-game flub on Friday, which led to Josh Anderson scoring the tying goal with 1:55 in Montreal’s 3-2 overtime win.
+DeBoer was more concerned about fatigue, with Fleury having started 15 of Vegas’ first 16 playoff games.

+Brayden McNabb also scored for Vegas, and the Golden Knights turned the tables in Game 4 by rallying from a one-goal deficit two days after blowing two one-goal leads Friday.

-Paul Byron scored on a breakaway with 1:05 left in the second period, and Carey Price stopped 17 shots.
-Montreal had won its previous four overtime games this postseason, and five straight dating to a 3-2 win against Pittsburgh in a preliminary round series last summer.
+Paul Byron scored on a breakaway with 1:05 left in the second period, and Carey Price stopped 19 shots.
+Montreal dropped to 9-2 when scoring first this postseason and lost its first OT decision after winning its first four.

+It’s now on the Canadiens to respond following a loss in which they outplayed the Golden Knights for much of the first two periods, but were unable to convert several scoring opportunities.

+”I feel bad for the players.
+They put a lot of effort in, really played the right way, played real hard,” Montreal assistant coach Luke Richardson said, standing in for interim coach Dominique Ducharme, who is in quarantine after testing positive for COVID-19. ”We had a few chances to maybe make it 2-0 or 2-1 and we just couldn’t capitalize.”

-Former Canadiens captain Max Pacioretty — the target of a booing Montreal crowd — played a key role in setting up the decisive score.
+Former Canadiens captain Max Pacioretty – the target of a booing Montreal crowd – played a key role in setting up Roy’s goal.
 Pacioretty got a shot off by spinning around in the left circle, only to be stopped by Price.

 The rebound went directly to Roy in front.
 Price kicked out his left pad to stop Roy’s initial attempt, but was unable to control the rebound and made a lunging attempt as Roy lifted the shot over the goalie.